CivicActions/ssp-toolkit/docs/controls/IA.md

 #### Drupal specific control support

-Identifiers for CivicActions internal personnel include a username based on the individual's full first and last name and are reviewed for uniqueness by the LINCS admin group when it approves creation of the user account.
+Identifiers for CivicActions internal personnel include a username based on the individual's full first and last name and are reviewed for uniqueness by the admin group when it approves creation of the user account.